AlexJuca/soundcloud-go/README.md

 authorization and execution of HTTP Calls.
 I built this after my 5th day learning Go so there might be lots of silly beginner mistakes, if you do find one please share some of your wisdom with me. :)

+## Features

+ Currently allows users to fetch soundcloud tracks, users, groups and playlists and their associated data as json

 # Examples